Iran’s revolution and Sayyid Qutb

 Sayyid Qutb is a prominent figure in the Muslim Brothers.
 It must be remembered that by the end of the 1960s, the concept of modern Jahiliyyah was introduced through Qutb’s lens to the Arab and Muslim world.
 The Jahiliyyah is a Quranic term implied to refer to pre-Islamic decadent age of ignorance/obscurantism/heathenism/savagery.
 Sayyid Qutb believed that the modern Jahiliyyah is the one “which has again prevailed in the world ever since Islam lost its world leadership.”
 In this respect, the term Jahiliyyah is a concept “to identify everything in the world that was un-Islamic, insufficiently Islamic, or impurely Islamic.”

 Qutb’s principal innovation in the Milestone presents a radical new definition of Jihad as destroying the kingdom of man to bring about the kingdom of God (Hakimiyyah).
-Therein, legitimizing Takfir (excommunication), he radically suggests that anyone (like Nasser) who does not rule by God’s law is not a true Muslim.
+Therein, legitimizing Takfir (ex-communication), he radically suggests that anyone (like Nasser) who does not rule by God’s law is not a true Muslim.
 The book is considered one of the most radical texts with a massive indelible impact on a new Islamist generation to come, as the Takfir ideology spread rapidly among them until today.

 For Qutb, a society is either Islamic or Jahili (an adjective attributed to Jahiliyyah).
-A Jahili society is the one its citizen serves other humans rather than God.
+A Jahili society is one whose citizen serves other humans rather than God.
 A Jahili society, according to Qutb, is rejected in its entirety and requires a radical overhaul to be imposed from above by an Islamic State.

-After stating that “there is one system which is the Islamic system and what is other than that is Jahiliyyah,”, he concludes that “If Islam is again to play the role of the leader of mankind, then it is necessary that the Muslim community be restored to its original form.”
+After stating that “there is one system which is the Islamic system and what is other than that is Jahiliyyah,” he concludes that “If Islam is again to play the role of the leader of mankind, then it is necessary that the Muslim community be restored to its original form.”

 Holding that current Muslim societies had reverted to the decadent system, Qutb presents his most radical suggestion, which later became a cornerstone for all Islamist groups, including those in Iran.
 The consequent outcome of Qutb’s argument is that, in his view, the way to get rid of Jahiliyyah is to take action to establish full sovereignty and dominion of God.
 The law of humans should be abolished, and a unique, supreme divine law should be established by Jihad.